endreymarcell/namingthings/src/pages/blog/eslint-prettier.md

 As for the [line wrapping noise](https://antfu.me/posts/why-not-prettier#the-line-wrapping-noise) Anthony mentions, I agree that this is an unfortunate phenomenon with no real good solution, but this hasn't got much to do with Prettier.
 The fact is that when you keep adding items to some kind of list, at some point you'll want to wrap it into a new line.
-The only reason to avoid that is to always start with a multi-line format, even for a single item, and I think we all agree we don't want that.
+The only way to avoid that is to always start with a multi-line format, even for a single item, and I think we all agree we don't want that.
 But if that's the case, you'll always have a point where you'll need to wrap the line, and that will cause noise in your diff.
 Now, if you do this wrapping yourself, you can get out of some of the cases, but you are only delaying the inevitable.
 And the price you pay for that is that now you have to do the line-wrapping by yourself.